 This when on for quite awhile.
 After expressing this to my parents, they took me to see some kind of doctor.
 A doctor for my head.
 I'd already seen one or two head-doctors but this one was different.
 He talked to me a lot, asked a lot of questions, and sometimes asked me to talk back.
 His smiles were as fake as his wig and his questions seemed off topic and accusing.
 His teeth were perfect.

 The man never settled on a diagnosis other than child lunacy.
 He said I would outgrow it.

 ~You don't drown by falling in the water; you drown by staying there.

 ~Edwin Louis Cole

 At age thirteen I had been in more fist fights then churches.
 I didn't look for them, but I certainly didn't avoid them.
-As long as the other kid through the first punch it wasn't like I jumped them, as many assumed.
+As long as the other kid through the first punch it wasn't like I was game.
 I was told it was unladylike a thousand times, I was told it was improper a thousand more times, but only the first few times when my mother told me did I really give a damn.

 Eventually it just grew old and I blocked out her voice.

 I was fumbling with my lighter when they came to me.
-I had a cigarette in-between my lips (yes I smoked) and a couple of of gum packets in my hands, I'm going to assume that's what they wanted, or maybe I simply pissed them off.
-There was six of them in total, all older and taller, which is no surprise cause I was never very tall.
+I had a cigarette in-between my lips, trying and failing to learn how to smoke.
+I had a couple of of gum packets in my hands.
+Maybe they wanted some smokes.
+Or gum.
+Maybe I simply pissed them off.
+There was six of them in total, all older and taller, which is no surprise because I was never very tall.

-I offered them either a piece of gum or a cig because even thirteen year old me knew that handling the six of them alone wasn't something I could do.
+I offered them either a piece of gum or a cig because even thirteen year old me knew that handling the six of them alone was suicide.